 Brunon-Ernst, A., 2015.
 Utilitarian biopolitics: Bentham, foucault and modern power.
 Routledge.

 Burgess-Jackson, K., 1995.
 John Stuart Mill, Radical Feminist.
-Social theory and practice, 21(3), pp.369-396.
+Social Theory and Practice, 21(3), pp.369-396.

 Bykvist, K., 2009.
 Utilitarianism: A guide for the perplexed.
 Bloomsbury Publishing.